-- Department stores finished the 2018 holiday season with a 1.3 percent decline over last year; however, online sales growth was very positive at 10.2 percent
+- Department stores finished the 2019 holiday season with a 0.8 percent decline over last year driven by sales decreases for Macy’s, Kohl’s, and JCPenney

 Approximate net recovery on cost

-While continuing to compete for every consumer dollar, the department stores sector is expected to contract 1.3 percent over the next five years, albeit at a slower rate than the past five years, during which it declined 4.3 percent.
-As per capita disposable income increases through 2023, revenue declines are forecasted to slow based on data from IBISWorld.
-As the sector continues to right-size, lenders with department stores in their portfolios, particularly those that are mall-based, should continue to conduct regular appraisals in order to understand changes to net recovery values as they occur.
+As the sector continues to contract, lenders with department stores in their portfolios, particularly those that are mall-based, should continue to conduct regular appraisals in order to understand changes to net recovery values as they occur.